nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

+**Use case: UC08 - Unmarking an applicant**

+**MSS**

+1. User requests to <u>list applicants (UC01)</u>.
+2. RecruitIn displays a list of applicants.
+3. User requests to unmark a specific applicant in the displayed list.
+4. RecruitIn unmarks the applicant to "Not Done".

+    Use case ends.

+**Extensions**

+* 1a.
+User requests to <u>find applicant (UC05)</u>

+  Use case resumes at step 2.

+* 2a.
+The list of applicants is empty.

+  Use case ends.

+* 3a.
+The unmark command is invalid.
+    * 3a1.
+RecruitIn shows an error message.

+      Use case resumes at step 2.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.